 What do they do?

 UK Cycling Events (UKCE) are a leading cycling events company running a series of organised events across the UK for both experienced and amateur riders.
-In a challenging market that also contains a series of large industry players such as Wiggle and Evans Cycles, the UKCE marketing team faced a challenge of reduced budgets coupled with a desire to see continued growth.
+In a challenging market that also contains a series of large industry players such as Evans Cycles and Human Race, the UKCE marketing team faced a challenge of reduced budgets coupled with a desire to see continued growth.
 They wanted to achieve these key goals within the context of a comprehensive digital marketing strategy.

 We established a thorough understanding of the drivers of performance over the two previous years and built an in-depth customer insight platform that enabled business leaders to understand the barriers to growth.
 This provided the basis for us to improve performance in current channels and also introduce activity into new channels, most notably social media.